rtolsma/rtolsma.github.io/_posts/2023-06-05-stanford-reflection.markdown

 I continued to lean into the idea of working in Biotech or going to Med School, by exploring some of the computational aspects of genomics/biology/chemistry.
 This was a really clear example of fruitful exploration, as by the end of the quarter I was fairly well convinced that this wasn't the right path for me -- this may change over time though, and I'm still intellectually curious about the space!

 **Highlights**:
-- Had a fantastic dorm group, with tons of friends (from diverse groups) also drawing into Crothers by happy coincidence.
+- Had a fantastic dorm group, with tons of friends (from diverse groups) also drawing into Crothers Hall by happy coincidence.
 My roommate and I stayed together again after sharing a place in London which was a great cornerstone of my daily social interactions
 - Weekly poker games with a large dorm group, and almost daily card games with friends and my roommate in my room
 - Secured an internship at QuantCo, which in theme, I really wanted as an opportunity to explore industry applications of ML in healthcare with cool people